ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2018-12-13-december-2018-quarterly-update.md

 - success story

 ---
-The latest progress reports are available from the teams implementing the federal government’s high-priority initiatives.
-Cross-Agency Priority (CAP) Goal teams, who are implementing the President’s Management Agenda, and Agency Priority Goal (APG) teams released today their December 2018 quarterly updates.
-The updates showcase upcoming milestones as teams continue to use these goals to advance mission, service, and stewardship on behalf of the American people.
+Teams implementing the federal government’s high-priority performance initiatives have just released their December 2018 quarterly updates of progress.
+Updates for both Cross-Agency Priority (CAP) Goals and Agency Priority Goals (APGs) showcase recently completed milestones and milestones on the horizon as teams continue to use these goals to advance mission, service, and stewardship outcomes on behalf of the American people.

 For more information about why goal teams provide quarterly updates, please visit the [Performance Framework](../about/framework_about.html) page, which includes an explanation of [CAP Goals](../about/CAP_about.html) and [APGs](../about/APG_about.html).